-Although there is an estimated need for 33 hospice residence beds in Durham Region by 2018-2019, the region is one of the only communities of its size in Ontario without a fully operational hospice residence care centre, meaning that the only option for individuals living their final days is to remain in hospital or go home.
-Durham Region Hospice is committed to meeting this need by building a 10-bed hospice site in Whitby and a five-bed hospice site in Clarington
+There was an estimated need for 33 hospice residence beds in Durham Region by 2018-2019.
+Durham Region Hospice is committed to address this need by building a 10-bed hospice site in Whitby and a nine-bed hospice site in Clarington

 Our hospices will work with community and hospital partners as part of the health-care system.
 We will support individuals and their families through their end-of-life journey in a warm, caring, compassionate environment.